aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

     spanning_tree_priority: < spanning-tree priority >
 # Virtual router mac address for anycast gateway | Required.
     virtual_router_mac_address: < mac address >
-# The node groups are group of one or two nodes where specific variables can be defined related to the topology and allowed L3 and L2 network services.
+# The node groups are group of one or two nodes where specific variables can be defined related to the topology
+# and allowed L3 and L2 network services.
 # All variables defined under `defaults` dictionary can be defined under each node group to overide it.
   node_groups:
     < node_group_1 >:
 # L3 Leaf BGP AS. | Required.
       bgp_as: < bgp_as >
-# Filert L3 and L2 network services based on tenant and tags - and filter | Optional, if not defined will default to all
+# Filert L3 and L2 network services based on tenant and tags - and filter | Optional
+# If filter is not defined will default to all
       filter:
         tenants: [ < tenant_1 >, < tenant_2 > | default all ]
         tags: [ < tag_1 >, < tag_2 > | default -> all ]]